Senior Thesis and Honors Program

-For the class of 2021 thesis students, proposal deadline is extended to Friday, April 10, 2020.
+For the class of 2022 thesis students, the proposal deadline is Friday, March 15, 2021.
 They should be emailed to Sarah and your thesis advisor.
 A second faculty member will read your proposal also, and your advisor and second reader will provide feedback on your proposal.
 The full faculty will review your proposal at the end of the term.
 Any necessary revisions will need to be submitted by the end of spring term.

 Elements of your proposal

 Your proposal should articulate one or more research questions and place them in an intellectual context.
 You must demonstrate that you understand how these questions/your proposed project fit into the larger field of your chosen science.
 Please discuss what methods you will use, what data you will collect, and how the data will contribute to your research.
 Your proposal should include citations from scientific literature.

 Aim for your proposal to be 2-3 pages in length.
 Your writing should be clear and concise and you may include figures as appropriate.

 To the extent possible, you should attach a preliminary budget for your research project.
 Please also consult with your thesis advisor as you craft a budget.
 Indicate where you have sought funding prior to this proposal, what funding you have been awarded, if any, and where you seek to obtain funding in the future.
 Refer to the geology department website's page Funding for Research under the Current Students tab for funding suggestions.

 We suggest you review former student theses as you are considering doing a thesis and in preparation for your proposal.
 The list of student theses can be found under the Current Students tab on the geology website.
 Let Sarah know if you want to view any abstract or whole thesis and we will do our best to make them available.